ichard26/blackbench/docs/running_benchmarks.md

 You can pass `--fast` (which is actually an alias for `-- --fast`) to ask pyperf to collect less values for faster result turnaround at the price of result quality.
-Although with a well tuned system, the reduction in benchmarking time far usually outstrips the drop in result quality.
+Although with a well tuned system, the reduction in benchmarking time is well worth the (not too bad) drop in result quality.

 ## pyperf configuration